Back to Blog

 If you use Claude heavily, the most frustrating message is not a bad answer.
 It is the one that tells you your usage window is over and you need to wait.
 Most people assume this happens because they simply "used Claude too much."
 Anthropic’s own support guidance points to a more useful explanation: usage depends on message length, file size, conversation length, tool usage, artifact creation, and model choice.
 In other words, workflow matters almost as much as volume.

-This guide was reviewed on April 15, 2026 against Anthropic’s current support and documentation pages for Claude usage limits, Projects, RAG for Projects, and Claude Code cost management.
+This guide was first reviewed on April 15, 2026 and updated June 15, 2026 against Anthropic’s current support and documentation pages for Claude usage limits, Projects, RAG for Projects, and Claude Code cost management, including the May 2026 changes to the 5-hour limits.
 The goal is not to promise miracle savings.
-It is to help you make each 5-hour window do more useful work without relying on brittle social-media hacks.
+It is to help you make each usage window do more useful work without relying on brittle social-media hacks.

 How Claude usage limits actually work